A survey on knowledge-enhanced multimodal learning: Knowledge in Visual Question Answering (K-VQA)

 \textbf{KB-VQA} \cite{vqa1} has been constructed in order to evaluate VQA models on questions that need visual information as well as external knowledge to explicitly infer the right answer.
 It includes images from COCO \cite{coco} containing approximately 150 object classes and 100 scene classes, question-answer pairs following pre-defined templates and question labels.
 The questions involved in KB-VQA are divided in three categories: visual questions can be answered by extracting information from the image (such as \textit{Is there a dog in this image?}); common-sense questions rely on external knowledge contained in commonsense knowledge bases (\textit{How many road vehicles are in this image?}); finally, KB-knowledge questions require information form Wikipedia or similar sources (\textit{When was the home appliance in this image invented?}).

 \textbf{Factual VQA (FVQA)} \cite{fvqa} is a dataset addressing factual VQA, based on images sampled from COCO \cite{coco} and ImageNet \cite{imagenet} which form three types of visual content (object, scene and action classes), together with structured visual-related knowledge extracted from DBpedia \cite{dbpedia}, ConceptNet \cite{conceptnet} and WebChild \cite{webchild}.
 All this information is stored in a graph of RDF triplets.
 Annotators construct questions and answers which require both selected visual content and associated facts.
-In total, FVQA contains 2,190 images of 326 object classes and 221 scene classes, 5,826 questions of 32 categories, which correspond to 4216 unique facts.
+In total, FVQA contains 2,190 images of 326 object classes and 221 scene classes, 5,826 questions of 32 categories, which correspond to 4,216 unique facts.

 \textbf{Knowledge-aware VQA (KVQA)} \cite{vqa5} targets world knowledge-aware VQA by filling the gap of named entities knowledge.
-It relies on knowledge present in Wikidata \cite{wikidata} knowledge graph, resulting in 183K question-answer pairs which involve more than 18K named entities and 24K images.
+It relies on knowledge present in Wikidata \cite{wikidata} KG, resulting in 183k question-answer pairs which involve more than 18k named entities and 24k images.

-\textbf{Outside-knowledge VQA (OK-VQA)} contains more than 14K diverse and difficult questions of 10 mutually exclusive categories which cannot be answered without involving external knowledge.
-More than 14K images were sampled and filtered from COCO \cite{coco}.
-In contrast with previous works on datasets, OK-VQA does not consult a fixed knowledge graph to guide answer prediction, but dynamically recognizes what knowledge is needed, either structured or unstructured. \cite{okvqa}
+\textbf{Outside-knowledge VQA (OK-VQA)} \cite{okvqa} contains more than 14k diverse and difficult questions of 10 mutually exclusive categories which cannot be answered without external knowledge.
+More than 14k images were sampled and filtered from COCO \cite{coco}.
+In contrast with previous related works, OK-VQA does not consult a fixed knowledge graph to guide answer prediction, but dynamically recognizes what knowledge is needed, either structured or unstructured.

-\textbf{Text-KVQA} is a very large dataset addressing scene-text recognition for knowledge enabled VQA.
+\textbf{Text-KVQA} \cite{vqa6} is a very large dataset addressing scene-text recognition for knowledge-enabled VQA.
 It contains images from book covers \cite{book} and movie posters \cite{movie-genre}, as well as Google scraped images of 1000 business brands.
-All images are evaluated so that they contain for sure scene text relevant to the content.
-Knowledge bases corresponding to each of those 3 scene types were constructed based on Wikidata \cite{wikidata} for business scenes, IMDb \cite{imdb} for movie posters and \cite{book} for book covers.
+All images are evaluated to ensure they contain scene text relevant to the content.
+Knowledge bases corresponding to each of those 3 scene types were constructed based on Wikidata \cite{wikidata} for business scenes, IMDb \cite{imdb} for movie posters and \citet{book} for book covers.
 The train/validation/test splits enable zero-shot capabilities, as there is no entity overlap between them.
-The supporting facts are not tied with their corresponding entities, but instead are dynamically mined from the knowledge bases. \cite{vqa6}
+The supporting facts are not tied with their corresponding entities, but instead are dynamically mined from the knowledge bases.